TaylorTurnerIT/nixserver/README.md

   * **Bootstrap Script:** `deploy-vps.sh` automates the conversion of a fresh Ubuntu box into a Nix-managed node, installing the Nix daemon, setting up trusted users, and applying the Home Manager flake.

 ## 🛠️ Technical Stack
+> "Oh, and you’re going to be lighter weight than a VM?
+Awesome.
+I’m all about containers now.” – Steven Pousty, Red Hat.

 | Component | Technology | Description |
 | :--- | :--- | :--- |